List of Drag Race contestants

 Most competitors have been cisgender gay men, although several contestants came out as trans women on the show, while others entered the competition already out and at various stages in their transitions.
 Monica Beverly Hillz, who came out as a trans woman during season 5, said in a 2013 interview that the show does not require contestants to identify as male and that transgender women can participate if they consider themselves drag artists.
 However, in 2018, RuPaul told The Guardian that he would "probably not" allow a transgender contestant who had "really transitioned" to compete and later compared transgender drag performers to doping athletes.
 RuPaul has since apologized for those comments.

 Kylie Sonique Love, who made history as the first contestant to come out as trans on the show, during the season 2 reunion episode, became the first out trans woman to win a U.S. version of the show when she was inducted into the "Hall of Fame" in All Stars 6.
-On season 13, Gottmik became the first trans man to compete on the show.
+However, Angele Anang was the first openly trans woman to win a season in the entire franchise, after she emerged victorious on Thailand season 2.
+The two have been followed by Vanessa Van Cartier (Holland season 2), Sasha Colby (season 15), and Captivating Katkat (Philippines season 2).
+On season 13, Gottmik became the first openly trans man to compete on the show.
+She has been followed by Denim (Canada season 4).
 On UK series 3, Victoria Scone became the first cis woman to compete on the show.
-On season 14, Maddy Morphosis became the first straight man to compete.
+She has been followed by Clover Bish (España season 3) and Pandora Nox (Germany season 1), the latter of whom became the first cis woman to win a season of Drag Race.
+On season 14, Maddy Morphosis became the first cisgender heterosexual man to compete.